 “Salim-Javed were not squeamish about pilfering, whether from life or the movies,” journalist Anupama Chopra notes in her book Sholay: The Making of a Classic (Penguin India, 2000).
 “The Hollywood western was the primary inspiration, but they looked closer home as well,” Chopra wrote.
 “Raj Khosla’s 1971 hit, Mera Gaon Mera Desh…loomed like a ghost in the background.
 There was also Narendra Bedi’s successful B-grade take on the western, Khote Sikkey, released the same year that Sholay was being written.
 The Bimal Roy classic, Madhumati, has a scene in which a boastful servant is caught by his master, much like what happens with Soorma Bhopali.
 And the coin motif—Jai tosses a coin before making any decision—came from a Gary Cooper starrer, Garden of Evil.”

-Sholay might have more fans than Mera Gaon Mera Desh for its strongly etched characters, superbly staged action sequences, quicksilver wit and evocation of unvarnished evil, but Khosla’s efforts cannot be sneered at either.
+Sholay might have more fans than Mera Gaon Mera Desh for its strongly etched characters, superbly staged action sequences, quicksilver wit and depiction of unvarnished evil.
+But Khosla’s efforts cannot be sneered at either.
 Before Gabbar Singh, there was Jabbar Singh, and before Veeru, there was Ajit, a lovable rapscallion with untapped reserves of bravery and moral fibre.